 Here’s a look at how to prioritize a flexible SaaS stack at your organization.

-Balance Risk with Innovation
+Balance Risk with Innovation in your SaaS Stack

 Of course, you don’t want to invest in apps that are likely to disappear or become obsolete, so it is worth spending time evaluating whether an app is built for longevity in your organization.
 The good news is that you can combine this research with other key analyses: security features, compliance compatibility, and availability of integrations.
 Vendors who check these boxes are more likely to be thinking long-term, and thus more likely to stick around.
 Ideally, when your SaaS stack changes, it should be on your terms.
 Doing the upfront homework will increase the odds that an app switch is a proactive choice, not a reactive leap.